SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [singularity-data/risingwave](https://github.com/singularity-data/risingwave) - RisingWave: the next-generation streaming database in the cloud.
 - [pemistahl/lingua-rs](https://github.com/pemistahl/lingua-rs) - 👄 The most accurate natural language detection library for Rust, suitable for long and short text alike
 - [Zaplib/zaplib](https://github.com/Zaplib/zaplib) - ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.
 - [kognise/arpchat](https://github.com/kognise/arpchat) - Answering the question nobody asked: what if you wanted to text your friends using only ARP?